-Much as I hate to say it, Terry Gilliam’s body of work has, in my opinion, steadily degraded since his madly inventive film Brazil came out in 1985.
+Sadly, Terry Gilliam’s body of work has steadily degraded since his madly inventive film Brazil came out in 1985.
 There’s been a lot to like in some of his subsequent films, most notably The Fisher King and Twelve Monkeys, but to me he’s never surpassed the vision of his complex, imaginative masterpiece involving high fantasy, low bureaucracy, and ductwork.
-Brazil is my favorite film, like, ever.
+Brazil is my favorite film ever.
 On some level, I think everything he’s done since is bound to suffer in comparison, for me at least.

 So I went into his curious film Tideland (2005) with some trepidation.
 It opens with a weirdly apologetic intro from Gilliam, during which the theme is rather baldly explained, before launching into a movie that is ultimately not very appealing, but is in some ways rather interesting.